ausernamedtom/lunch-and-learn-agent-developed-software/docs/decisions/README.md

 ## ADRs in this Project

-All ADRs for the Skill Management System will be stored in:
+All ADRs for the Skill Management System will be stored in this directory (`docs/decisions/`):

 ```
 docs/decisions/
+├── README.md                          # This file
+├── ADR-001-react-typescript-frontend.md
+├── ADR-002-skill-proficiency-levels.md
+├── ADR-003-skill-verification-process.md
+└── ... (future ADRs)
 ```